 There is a link to this disclaimer and my disclosure(s) within the footer of each page here unless rendering that disclaimer is impacted by noodling with my content management system du jour.
 Read it.
 Know it.
 Love it.

 I reserve the right to change my mind and edit content at any time.
 Any CMS changelog here is subject to client side edits or server side edits on GitHub as delivered by GitHub Pages.

 I’m a prolific comment maker across the Interwebs — yes, even Twitter.
 If there is any ambiguity around me making the comment or not, please consider the rather loose concepts around comment vetting and non-repudiation before you assume a comment is truly mine.
 Just ask me.
 Never assume.

 I’ve been a guest contributor at Telecompetitor and a writer for ReadWrite.

-My updated bio is kept relatively current on my about me page
+My updated bio is kept relatively current on the home page of this website and other variations elsewhere on the Internet are considered deprecated.

-As of October 2010 I started a new role as a Managing Principal vArchitect with VCE and I am presently part of the Office of the CTO at VCE that provides me with access to place referral links to job openings that may result in referral bonus payments to me as part of company wide hiring and recruiting incentives.
+As of October 2010 I started a new role as a Managing Principal vArchitect with VCE and I am presently a Director within Dell EMC that provides me with access to place referral links to job openings that may result in referral bonus payments to me as part of company wide hiring and recruiting incentives.